 Lie on your back and move your right hip up in the direction of your right

 shoulder.
 Hold for 2-3 seconds.
 Repeat on the other side.
-The ba
+The back

 full movement slowly 3 - 4 times.